Pressure Washing Your Fence for A Clean Slate

 Once the fence is cleaned with the soap/water combination, it needs to be rinsed.
 Don’t let the soapy water dry – make sure to rinse before the soap dries on the surface.
 When rinsing, start at the top and work your way down.
 For wood fencing, make sure to work with the grain of the wood to prevent damage to the surface.
 As you get to the bottom of the fence, be careful not to hit the dirt with the pressure washer stream; it will splash mud up onto your newly cleaned fencing and cause you more work.

 If your fencing needs a new coat of paint, stain or sealer, plan to apply two days after a thorough cleaning.
 You want the surface to be completely dry before adding any color or sealant.
 Make sure you follow the directions for whatever product you are applying to ensure you get the right coat for your fencing.

 Save Time and Effort With Professional Pressure Washing

 Want a clean, beautiful fence without wasting a day of your weekend?
 Give us a call at The Painting Company.
 We can pressure wash, paint or stain your fence for you.
 We have the right equipment and experience to help you maintain a gorgeous fence around your Vegas home.
-Contact Arizona, Nevada, or Colorado today to get a free quote on our pressure washing and painting services for your next fence or gate maintenance project.
+Contact Arizona or Nevada today to get a free quote on our pressure washing and painting services for your next fence or gate maintenance project.
 We are your local house painting experts for all your interior and exterior painting needs.